Watchmaker Glossary

 Equation of time

-Difference between true time (recorded on a sundial) and mean time (recorded on a clock).
+Difference between true time (recorded on a sundial) and average time (recorded on a clock).

 Tool used by the watchmaker to wind and insert the mainspring into its barrel.